 - Other therapies: Acupuncture, stem cell therapy and other treatments may be helpful for your cat.

 - Creature comforts: At home, make sure your cat’s litter boxes have low sides and place one on every floor of the house to avoid trips up and down the stairs.
 Provide ramps or steps up to your cat’s favorite places.
-If your cat is having trouble grooming, give him a hand with regular brushing.
+If your cat is having trouble grooming, give him or her a hand with regular brushing.

 Not sure if your cat has arthritis?
 Time to see your veterinarian.
 He or she can determine if your cat’s inactivity is caused by arthritis or another medical problem.
-Of course, there’s still a chance that your cat’s just taking his cat-napping job a little too seriously.
+Of course, there’s still a chance that your cat’s just taking the cat-napping job a little too seriously.